Six African Family Vacation Ideas You Need to Book

 This Botswana Safari & Victoria Falls Holiday covers some of the wildlife highlights of northern Botswana, from wildlife watching in the famous Okavango Delta to the Khwai Private Reserve.
 You’ll also experience a taste of Zimbabwe when you cross the border to visit the mighty Victoria Falls, one of the Seven Natural Wonders of the World.

-Your holiday will begin at Pom Pom, a camp in a private concession in the Okavango Delta, one of the recommended lodges to stay in is Pom Pom camp, where you can head out on game drives to spot big game, see the colourful birdlife and explore the stunning waterways on a mokoro safari.
+Your holiday will begin in the Okavango Delta, one of the recommended lodges to stay in is Pom Pom camp, where you can head out on game drives to spot big game, see the colourful bird life and explore the stunning waterways on a mokoro safari.

 Next, you’ll head to the Khwai Private Reserve, you could stay at Jackel & Hide Lodge, or an alternative camp of your choice.
-Khwai Reserve is one of the best concessions in the greater Okavango Delta region, with rich landscapes and a diverse abundance of wildlife.
+Khwai Reserve is one of the best concessions in the greater Okavango Delta region, with rich landscapes and an abundance of wildlife.

-Finally, you’ll end your safari adventure at the Victoria Falls in Zimbabwe, one of the most spectacular natural wonders of the world.
+Finally, you’ll end your safari adventure at Victoria Falls in Zimbabwe, one of the most spectacular natural wonders of the world.
 Popular experiences include spray-filled river walks, bungee jumping, white-water rafting, boat rides, helicopter rides and microlight flights.

 This suggested itinerary is perfect for explorers looking to see Africa’s most famous animals in a region of striking beauty.
 From thrilling game drives and stargazing by the campfire, to traversing the waterways in a mokoro, or feeling the spray of the mighty falls, Botswana and Zimbabwe will take you back to nature.

 Fly into Maun Airport (MUB), the international airport near the town of Maun in northern Botswana, and the main gateway to access Botswana’s famous wildlife areas.
-From Maun Airport, you’ll take a scenic light aircraft flight to Pom Pom Camp of around 20 minutes.
+From Maun Airport, you’ll take a scenic light aircraft flight to Pom Pom Camp, taking around 20 minutes.